sky02112/Nutritrack/README.md

 - **Project Configuration**:

+  - Made project 100% JavaScript by removing all Kotlin files
   - Optimized project to work with Expo Go
   - Updated package.json scripts to use Expo start commands
   - Disabled new architecture to prevent native build requirements